brewingdatascience/Rcode/README.md

 # Rcode
-files include:  tidy, transform, visualize, model
+filenames must include at least one of:  tidy, transform, visualize, model